nosklo/ds4drv-cemuhook/README.rst

 How to use
 ^^^^^^^^^^

-The driver supports all versions of Sony DualShock 4 controllers (I use DS4v2) connected via USB or Bluetooth.
+The driver supports all versions of Sony DualShock 4 controllers connected via USB or Bluetooth.

-My version of ds4drv has 4 additional command line arguments (all are optional):
+ds4drv-cemuhook has 4 additional command line arguments (all are optional):

 -  ``--udp`` -- starts UDP server.
 Without this flag ds4drv acts just